permguard/permguard/site/content/docs/0.1/core-elements/permissions/repositories.md

   noindex: false # false (default) or true
 ---

-In **Permguard**, multiple accounts can be created, and each of them can have multiple **repositories**.
+In **Permguard**, multiple applications can be created, and each of them can have multiple **repositories**.
 This provides a structured method for managing the `authz` components such as schemas, policies and permissions.

 {{< callout context="note" icon="info-circle" >}}
 In the context of the [MagicFarmacia sample](/docs/0.1/getting-started/adoption-through-example#integration-use-case-pharmacy-branch-management), the system operates within a microservice architecture where multiple versions of the software must exist simultaneously, which is a critical consideration.